 Consistent with current U.S. tax treaty policy, the proposed Protocol includes a "Limitation on Benefits" (LOB) provision, which is designed to avoid treaty-shopping by limiting the indirect use of a treaty's benefits by persons who were not intended to take advantage of those benefits.
 The limitation of benefits provision states that a corporation or similar entity resident in a contracting state (i.e., the United States or Spain) is not entitled to the benefits of the treaty unless that entity meets certain tests, such as carrying on an active trade or business, or being a publicly-traded company on certain specified stock exchanges.
-The provision is designed to identify entities that have established residency for tax-abuse purposes.
+The provision is designed to prevent third-country residents from inappropriately taking advantage of treaty benefits that are intended to be afforded to residents of the contracting states.